Deconstructing the Debt Snowball

 U.S. Household Debt is Rising

 There are two main strategies to help people get out from under high-interest debt and wipe away the mountain of stress that carrying such a financial load can bring.
+First up is what’s known as the debt snowball method.

 The Snowball Method

-The idea with the snowball method is that often people need to see progress pretty quickly to maintain momentum and continue paying off their credit card balances.
-A 2016 study published in the “Journal of Consumer Research” backs this up.
-Three experiments were conducted among people who carried balances across multiple credit cards.
-The results showed that concentrated “repayment strategies tend to boost consumers’ motivation to become debt free, leading them to repay their debts more aggressively,” according to the research.
-“This motivating effect is most pronounced when the repayments are concentrated into consumers’ smallest accounts because (people) tend to infer overall progress in debt repayment from the greatest proportional balance reduction within any one account.”
+A study published in the “Journal of Consumer Research” outlines three experiments that were conducted among people who carried balances across multiple credit cards.
+The results showed that concentrated “repayment strategies tend to boost consumers’ motivation to become debt-free, leading them to repay their debts more aggressively,” according to the research.

+• Downside of the Snowball Method.
 Unfortunately, the snowball method can cost more because you don’t take into consideration how high the interest rate is on the debt you pay down first.

 The Avalanche Method

-There is also a way to combine the debt paydown methods to work in your favor.
+• Snowball.
 If you are convinced that paying off a small balance in full will give you the jolt you need to keep at it, go for it.
-Then, once that first credit card is paid off, tackle the card with the highest interest rate.
-You’ll be glad you did.

 With reporting by Casandra Andrews